-- 1. mRPAS requirements mRPAS do not normally require crew under the CAR. - 2.
-RPAS CAR requirements The VO may be any responsible person who has been briefed on the site procedures.. - 3.
-Club/Site/Event requirements Spotters and Visual Observers are required at all times. - 4.
-MAAC Add-on requirements RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC crew requirements listed in the add on section of this document.
+- 1. mRPAS requirements mRPAS do not require crew under the CAR. - 2.
+RPAS CAR requirements Any responsible person can be trained/briefed to be a VO.
+This includes spouses, children of appropriate maturity, or friends. - 3.
+Club/Site/Event requirements Spotters shall be used at any time there are 4 or more pilots' stations in operation, anytime the RC Car track is being used while RPAS are flying, and for any events where non-club members are present.
+Helper and mechanic use are up to each individual member to decide. - 4.
+MAAC Add-on requirements RPAS pilots operating over 400'agl or operating RPAS weighing more than 25kg must comply with the MAAC/SFOC CREW requirements listed in the add on section..